zephinzer/writing-effective-docker-images-example-project/.slides/slides.md

 ### Container

 - an instantiated image
-- behaves like a gust virtual machine running on your host machine
+- behaves like a virtual machine running on your host machine
 - shares only the kernel with the base operating system
 - based on the Linux kernel (on OS X and Windows, a Linux VM is being run in the background to provide this kernel)